Zeus Café at Crystal Hotel

 Enter on Stark Street

-Open daily for breakfast, lunch, and dinner, the hotel's first-floor Northwest-style café is an ideal spot to meet up downtown.
+Open daily for breakfast, lunch, and dinner, the Crystal Hotel's first-floor Northwest-style café is an ideal spot to meet up downtown.

 Named for the great 1950s and '60s nightclub owners Nate and Tillie Zusman, the Zeus Café features an open kitchen that serves a menu using local, seasonal ingredients.